Vitamin B12 for Dogs

 Can Hollywood Elixir™ replace B12 testing or injections?

+No. When a dog’s pattern suggests malabsorption, testing and veterinary guidance are the most direct way to decide whether B12 is a bottleneck.
 Where it can fit is alongside fundamentals—consistent diet, tracking, and veterinary care—as part of a daily plan that supports normal cellular-energy function and overall vitality.
 Keeping roles separate prevents unrealistic expectations.

 When should a vet be called about possible B12 issues?